520endeavor/IELTS-prepare/IELTS Speaking/IELTS Speaking.md

    - What do you consider to be a healthy diet?

      > I my experience, although I really like to eat various kinds of meats, I still think a healthy diet should involve proper portion of fruits and vegetables.
 Because it's rich in vitamins and minerals.
 Just like a/the old saying goes, an apple a day keeps a doctor away.

    - Which do you prefer -- to eat one big meal or to eat several small snacks?

+   **Vegetables & fruits**

+   - What kinds of fruit do you like?(why)

+     > As for me, I love to eat various fruits, from mangoes and berries to cherries.
+But I think my favourite one would be cherries because I enjoy the favour and the fact that they are rich in vitamin C and other beneficial nutrients.

+   -  Should we eat vegetables every day?

+     > Yes, for sure.
+Eating vegetables everyday is necessary simply because you can't find another food group as perfectly matched to our everyday needs as vegetables.
+You know, there are various proteins, fibre and vitamins that cannot be find in other food like meat.

 ### part2